 We propose modifying the current permit to allow the use of additional tools (herbicides) to control Washington state-listed noxious weeds and Washington state quarantine-listed weeds.
 The modification covers marine and freshwater applications that may indirectly enter surface waters of Washington.

 We accepted comments on the modified permit documents from Nov.
 7, 2018 until Dec.
 21, 2018.
 We will publish a Response to Comments as an appendix to the fact sheet to address comments submitted during this period.
-We hope to adopt the modified permit in the spring of 2019.
+We plan to make a final decision on this permit modification by June 5, 2019.

 - Draft modified Aquatic Noxious Weed Control General Permit